 - not counting Essay One (or its revision), which essay was the most difficult for you to write, and why do you think that was?

 ADVICE: Work methodically.
+Seek help from your writing partner(s) in the Writing Workshop.
 Avoid working at the last minute.